-The great majority of effort employed between 9 and 12 HBF (Figure 5), and the majority of HBF outside this range came from north of 35S, outside the main SBT targeting area.
+Almost all effort used between 9 and 12 hooks per float (HBF) (Figure 5), while the majority of HBF outside this range came from north of 35S, outside the main SBT targeting area.
 The number of hooks per set averaged less than 3000 in the period from 1990-95, but since that time has been relatively consistent, averaging a little over 3000 hooks per set (Figure 6).

 Mean catch rates by species in the southern statistical areas 7, 8, and 9 are highest for southern bluefin tuna until the mid-2000s.
 After this time in area 9 SBT catch rates decrease and other species increase, some higher catch rates of albacore catch rates increase, particularly albacore.
-However, in the most recent year the SBT catch rates are again higher than other species (Figure 7).
+However, in the most recent years the SBT catch rates are again higher than other species (Figure 7).
 Similarly, the proportion of sets reported with zero SBT catches was low through most of the time series in the southern areas 7 to 9 (Figure 8), but area 9 shows an increase in the proportion of zeroes from 2004 to 2010.
 The majority of sets reported no yellowfin catch, and the same applied to bigeye and albacore.
-However, in area 9 the proportion of zero albacore catches increased in the late 2000's, and there was a decrease in the proportions of zero albacore catches from about 2000-2010.
+However, in area 9 there was a decrease in the proportions of zero albacore catches from about 2000-2010, followed by an increase in the late 2000's.
 There may have been some albacore targeting in area 9 during this period.

 In the northern statistical areas 13 and 1, the tropical bigeye and yellowfin tunas dominate with the highest catch rates, along with albacore.
 Southern bluefin tuna catch rates are low throughout the time series, despite being inflated due to the selection of data only from vessels that report at least one SBT in the month.
 The existence of zero SBT catch rates is likely due to vessels being included due to reporting SBT catch during the month in a different statistical area, though some may be due to effort with SBT catch being removed during the cleaning process.
-The majority of sets in these areas catch no SBT (Figure 8), and there are few sets with zero catches of bigeye or yellowfin, while intermediate numbers of sets report no albacore catch.
-Given the low rate of SBT capture in the northern areas, misreporting, species misidentification, and data errors may be a concern, and could explain a significant proportion of the observed catches.
+Most sets in these areas catch no SBT (Figure 8), and there are few sets with zero catches of bigeye or yellowfin, while intermediate numbers of sets report no albacore catch.
+Given the low rate of SBT capture in the northern areas, misreporting, species misidentification, and data errors may be a concern, and could explain a sizable proportion of the observed catches.